darjanin/agent-cistic/readme.txt

 The goal of the agent (vacuum) is to clean dirty squares on the map.

-## Idea

-There are few steps that are followed by the agent to achieve his goal.

 ### Initialization

 The first step is to create own map (SKYNET) for the agent in which will be stored data for searching new targets.